core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #6 - All instances of a data node within a YANG list

 This "instance-identifier" extension allows the efficient transfer of all instances of a data node within a YANG list.
-To retrieve all instances, the CoOL client exclude form the "instance-identifier" the key(s) of the list containing the targeted data node.
+To retrieve all instances, the CoOL client excludes form the "instance-identifier" the key(s) of the list containing the targeted data node.

-The response of such request MUST be encoded as a CBOR ARRAY containing the available instances of the requested data node.
+The response MUST be encoded as a CBOR ARRAY containing the available instances of the requested data node.
 This special encoding minimizes significantly this commonly used type of request.

 In this example, a CoOL client retrieves all instances of data node "/interfaces-state/interface/name" (SID 1532).